-Released in 1991 on Shoes’ Black Vinyl label, Yuletunes was an ambitious collection of original Christmas songs created by various power pop artists.
+Released in 1991 on The Shoes’ Black Vinyl label, Yuletunes was an ambitious collection of original Christmas songs created by various power pop artists.
 Matthew Sweet, who contributed “Baby Jesus,” and Marti Jones and Don Dixon, who sang a duet on “Every Day Will Be Like A Holiday,” were the biggest names involved, and there were 13 lesser known acts from the Midwest.

-Shoes had faded from the mainstream by 1991, but “This Christmas” shows why they’ll always be revered in the power pop community.
+The Shoes had faded from rock’s mainstream by 1991, but “This Christmas” shows why they’ll always be revered in the power pop community.
 It’s a catchy rock song with a monster drum beat and chiming guitars that offers an optimistic view via harmony vocals.
 “Things will get better./Doesn’t seem like it now, but they always do.”
 Vocalist-guitarist Jeff Murphy would return to the theme of the importance of love over gifts during the holidays by having his kids sing the cute “The Christmas List” as the CD’s closing number.

 The punchy “Merry Christmas Will Do” finds the trio Material Issue at the peak of its power.
 Jim Ellison’s rugged guitar playing takes center stage, and as usual, he’s a master at selling the pain of unrequited love through his evocative singing.
 “You don’t have to say you love me, I know that that’s not true,” Ellison concedes.
 “But Merry Christmas will do.”